-We function under the premise that philosophy as a way of life is a compelling and legitimate recovery pathway for individuals in addiction recovery.
-Philosophy as a way of life is an idea can be traced back to ancient Greece where “philosophy was a mode of existing-in-the-world, which had to be practiced at each instant, and the goal of which was to transform the whole of the individual’s life” and “a method of spiritual progress which demanded a radical conversion and transformation of the individual’s way of being” (Hadot, Davidson & Chase, 1995, p.
-265).
-More recently philosophers like Pierre Hadot and Michel Foucault, has contributed to a resurgence of interest in the Hellenistic philosophies as arts of living and of philosophy as a way of life and transformational practice.
-Our articulation of philosophy as a way of life is informed by the German philosopher Friedrich Nietzsche’s (1980) conceptualization of philosophy “as therapy,” and as an ensemble of spiritual exercises and techniques of askesis.
-Nietzsche’s philosophy “is a kind of eudaimonistic teaching that aims at a healing of individuals and the cultures they inhabit by way of self-perfection” (Hutter, 2006, p.
-16).
+We are informed by the premise that "philosophy as a way of life is a compelling and legitimate recovery pathway for individuals in addiction recovery, as one of many pathways" (Du Plessis, 2022, 160).
+'Philosophy as a way of life' is an idea and practice that can be traced back to ancient Greece where “philosophy was a mode of existing-in-the-world, which had to be practiced at each instant, and the goal of which was to transform the whole of the individual’s life” and “a method of spiritual progress which demanded a radical conversion and transformation of the individual’s way of being” (Hadot, Davidson & Chase, 1995, 265).
+Simply put, the notion of 'philosophy as a way of life' is a view that emphasizes philosophy's practical and transformative features - an an art of living and a life guided by reason (ex ducts rations vivre).

 Hadot, P., Davidson, A. I., & Chase, M. (2017).
-Philosophy as a way of life: Spiritual exercises from Socrates to Foucault.
+Philosophy as a Way of Life: Spiritual Exercises from Socrates to Foucault.
 Blackwell Publishing.

 Hutter, H. (2006).
 Shaping the Future: Nietzsche's New Regime of the Soul and Its Ascetic Practices.
 Lexington Books.

 Ure, M. (2008).
 Nietzsche's Therapy: Self-Cultivation in the Middle Works.
 Lexington Books.